G33kDude/noops/README.md

 #### PLEASE NOTE
 ##### This is probably the worst unfinished implementation you will ever see

-##### Noops is and always will be a general purpose programming language without operators ({, }, +, -, etc).
-I'm not starting out with a detailed specification.
+##### Noops is and always will be a general purpose programming language without symbols ({, }, +, -, etc).
+I'm not starting out with a detailed specification (although a vague one is coming soon).
 I want the Noops community to turn Noops it into whatever the majority wants it to be.
 So, grab some coffee, turn on some music, and don't be a stranger.

 ## Current Requirements
 Lua 5.* (Note: it should with 5.1, 5.2, and 5.3.
 If it doesn't, create an issue)